pattyt0/pet-management-app/README.md

 -----
 This App allows you to create, search, delete and search information about pets that you want to store

-This version allows you to interact through command line app only.

 Build and Deploy Instructions
 -----------------------------
 To build sources locally follow these instructions and execute them from project base directory.